nilearn/nilearn/doc/haxby_decoding.rst

 - mask the data X and transpose the matrix, so that its shape becomes (n_samples, n_features) (see :ref:`mask_4d_2_3d` for a discussion on using masks)
-- finally detrend the data for each session

 .. literalinclude:: ../plot_haxby_decoding.py
     :start-after: ### Preprocess data ###########################################################